ARawles/BMRSr/README.md

 Full example
 ------------

-Here's a full example, using the package to return generation by fuel type data
+Here's a full example, using the package to return generation by fuel type data and then plotting it using ggplot2.

 ``` r